Synthetics Test Settings

 • Target Port: A field in which to enter the port to which the packets will be sent (default is 443).

-• Protocol: A drop-down from which to choose the protocol in which packets will be sent, UDP, TCP (default), or ICMP.
+• Protocol: A drop-down from which to choose the protocol in which packets will be sent.
+Protocols vary by test type, but can include: UDP-ICMP, UDP-ECHO, ICMP, or TCP (default).

 • Max Number of Hops (Max TTL): A field in which to enter the maximum number of hops to trace (default is 30).